aj112358/ML_Notes/01_The_Machine_Learning_Landscape/notes.md

 We classify ML systems into three broad categories:

-* Whether or not they are trained with human supervision (supervised, semi-supervised, unsupervised, reinforcement learning)
+* Supervised Learning vs. Unsupervised Learning (Whether or not they are trained with human supervision)
-* Whether or not they can learn continuously (online learning vs. batch learning)
+* Batch Learning vs. Online Learning (Whether or not they can learn continuously)
-* Whether they compare new data to old data OR detect patterns in input data and creating a predictive model (instance-based learning vs. model-based learning
+* Instance-Based Learning vs. Model-Based Learning (Whether they compare new data to old data OR detect patterns in input data and creating a predictive model)

+We look at these in turn.

+# 1.4.1 - Supervised Learning vs. Unsupervised Learning

+We can classify ML systems based on the amount and type of human supervision they receive.
+In general, we have four major subcategories:

+1. Supervised Learning

+Here, the training set you feed your ML algorithm comes attached with the desired classification, which are called "labels".

+A common example of a supervised learning task if "classification".
+Given a data set with many features, we wish to classify each sample point into one or more categories (called a "class").

+Another common example is that of "regression".
+Given a data set, we wish to predict a target numerical value based on the features.

+Some important supervised learning algorithms:
+* Linear regression
+* Logistic regression
+* k-Nearest Neighbors
+* Decision trees & Random forests
+* Support vector machines
+* Neural networks

+2. Unsupervised Learning

+Here, the training set that we feed to our ML model does NOT come attached with the desired output (either classification or numerical value).
+The ML system essentially tries to look for patterns in the data set that would allow it to categorize sample points together based on some rules.

+Some important unsupervised learning algorithms:
+* Clustering
+..* k-Means
+..* DBSCAN
+..* Hierarchical Cluster Analysis (HCA)

+3. Semi-Supervised Learning

+4. Reinforcement Learning

+# 1.4.2 - Batch Learning vs. Online Learning

+# 1.4.3 - Instance-Based Learning vs. Model-Based Learning